 Read on to discover diverse Christmas traditions practiced around the world.

 Every year since 1966, the locals of Gävle, Sweden have constructed a giant straw Yule Goat in the Castle Square of the city at the beginning of Advent.
 The Yule Goat is an ancient Scandinavian symbol with pagan roots; however, the giant version was the brainchild of a creative advertising professional.
 From the first iteration, arson has been a bit of a problem; most of the goats have been burnt to the ground despite this being illegal.

 Sharing Oplatek in Poland

 On Christmas Eve, Polish families gather to share bits of oplatek—a thin, tasteless flour wafer stamped with Christmas imagery.
 Traditionally, a husband expresses his wishes and hopes to his wife, after which she takes and eats a small piece of the wafer.
 Then she reciprocates the sentiments.
-The rest of the family then expresses good wishes as they take pieces of the wafer.
+All other family members then expresses good wishes as they take pieces of the wafer.